 All value-determining factors have a certain degree of uncertainty.
 Let’s take the example of a home with a swimming pool.
 You’d think that such a home would be worth more because of the swimming pool.
 If only 10 of the 100 candidates are interested in swimming pools, it becomes an uncertainty factor.
 Another example is solar panels, which are now taxed.
 This makes solar panels an uncertainty factor as well.

 In short, all value-determining factors have an inherent degree of uncertainty.
 The more data you have, the more certain you can be about the uncertainty factor.
 And thus about how accurate your valuation is.
 Another important factor for valuation is the question ‘who needs the value and why?’
 Is a valuation needed to sell your house?
 For your fire insurance?
 For inheritance rights?
 Also, buyers and sellers see rather different values.
 In a market like this you can only operate by studying methods and exploring their scientific relevance.

 There are broadly three methods for valuing real estate: the comparative method, the price of cost method and the discounted cash flow method.
 Lots of research has been done on this and there is a wide range of literature available, on which we will elaborate during the Inspiration Night.

-During our AMS Inspiration Night on November 30, Bert will elaborate on these factors and what it takes to come to a well-founded and professional valuation of real estate.
-The workshops will be held in Dutch.
-At our program market, our colleagues will be able to assist you in English, so feel free to swing by even if you don't speak Dutch.
+During our AMS Inspiration Night on November 30, Bert elaborated on these factors and what it takes to come to a well-founded and professional valuation of real estate.
+Click the button below to read the report.